-Located in Samburu County, Samburu National Reserve is one of the smallest parks in Kenya.
-It stretches along the country’s biggest northern river “Ewaso Nyiro River”.
-This 165 square kilometers reserve is about 350 kilometers from Nairobi.
-It isn’t more known to travelers but offers an unmatched authentic and wilderness experience.
+To begin with, located in Samburu county, Samburu National Reserve is one of the smallest parks in Kenya.
+It stretches along the country’s biggest Northern river “Ewiso Nyiro river”.
+More to that, this 165 square kilometer reserve is about 350 kilometers from Nairobi.
+Despite the fact that it is not largely known to travelers, it offers an unmatched authentic wilderness experience.

 The reserve’s altitude ranges from 800 to 1230m above sea level, it consists of riverine forests and palm groves.
-Nights in the park are usually cool and hot during the day mostly in the dry season.
+Whereas nights in the park are usually cool, it is hot during the day mostly in the dry season.

 The arid and semi-arid ecosystems form the magnificent landscape of the Park.
 Samburu’s vast expanse of pristine wilderness is inhabited by diverse wildlife.

-Samburu National Reserve is widely accessed by air transport means.
-There are scheduled flights that set off daily from Nairobi to Samburu’s airstrip.
-If not air means, you can get there by road and the park is entered via the Ngare Mare and Buffalo Springs gates.
+You can access Samburu National Reserve by air transport means.
+There are flights that set off daily from Nairobi to Samburu’s airstrip.
+If not by air, you can get there by road and enter the park via the Ngare Mare and Buffalo Springs gates.